 Mississippi Travel Media of the Year.
 On Dec.
 2, we were awarded the Travel Media of the Year at the Mississippi Governor’s Conference from the Mississippi Tourism Association for our work in telling the story of the Natchez Trace Parkway this past year (I only wish we could have been there in person, but alas … pandemic).
 This was an unexpected and thrilling honor in a very tough year for the tourism industry as a whole and one when media was constantly pummeled for everything under the sun.

 We received our first NEA grant!
 We, being DMA-events, teamed up with the Tennessee Arts Commission to write an application for the National Endowment for the Arts’ women’s suffrage centenary project—and were awarded the grant out of the entire Southeast region (and one of only six recipients nation-wide!).
 In our third year as an organization and just starting our second year as an accredited 501(c)(3), this was a huge deal.
 This means we’ll be able to bring two fully funded murals to rural Tennessee towns in spring 2021.
-Think your town has strong suffrage ties and a good location for a piece of public art?
-You can apply here through Jan.
-15.

 We released a video we shot and produced.
 One of the most fulfilling parts of our year was helping so many rural towns and counties navigate the pandemic and how to promote visiting safely.
 Bedford County hired us to put together this promotional video as part of the CARES (Coronavirus Aid, Relief, and Economic Security) Act, and it was a nice break getting outdoors in Shelbyville, Bell Buckle and Wartrace and filming again.